-Store rankings are based on every store that generates revenue in Malaysia.
+Store rankings are based on every store that generates revenue in in Malaysia.
 These stores can either have a national focus and only sell in their main country or operate on a global scale.
-For this evaluation, only revenue created in Malaysia was considered.
+For this evaluation, only revenue created in in Malaysia was considered.

 Digital Market Outlook by Statista